 The present work is based on zeolite properties data calculated at the quantum chemical level, previously obtained in the group.
-We used the data on thermal and mechanical properties of pure SiO_2 zeolites from these DFT calculations as a basis for the ML study reported herein.
+We used the data on thermal and mechanical properties of pure SiO2 zeolites from these DFT calculations as a basis for the ML study reported herein.
 We refer the reader to Ref.
 21 for a full methodological description, but provide here a short summary for the sake of convenience.

-The DFT calculations were done on 134 structures for which we optimized the geometry and calculated the thermal properties using the quasi-harmonic approximation.
+The DFT calculations were done on 134 structures for which we optimized the geometry.
+Those calculations were performed starting from the IZA models for 190 zeolites with fewer than 150 atoms in their unit cell; from those 190, 134 structures achieved convergence within reasonable time constraints.
+For these structures, we calculated the thermal properties using the quasi-harmonic approximation.
+Of those, 120 calculations converged with a sufficient range of volume and temperature.
 Compared to the computation of third and higher order terms of the energy, this technique allows for the determination of certain thermal properties while keeping an affordable computational cost.
-The principle behind it is to obtain the relationship between the volume V and the frequencies of phonons ω_k - this dependence is missing in the harmonic approximation - by making several harmonic frequency calculations at different volumes.
+The principle behind it is to obtain the relationship between the volume V and the frequencies of phonons ω_k - this dependence is missing in the harmonic approximation-by making several harmonic frequency calculations at different volumes.
 Once this relationship is known, one can determine the equilibrium volume at each temperature by minimizing the Helmholtz free energy F(V,T) with respect to the volume following the equation:

-$$F(V,T) = U_0(V) - U{\rm vib}(V,T) + TS$$ (1)
+$$F(V,T) = U_0(V) + U{vib}(V,T) - TS$$ (1)

-where U_0 is the zero-temperature lattice energy. $U{\rm vib}$, the vibrational part of the energy, can be written as:
+where U_0 is the zero-temperature lattice energy.
+U{vib} , the vibrational part of the energy, can be written as:

-$$U{\rm vib}(V,T) = E_0(V) k_B T \sum_k \ln\left(1 - e^{\frac{\hbar\omega_k(V)}{k_B T}}\right)$$ (2)
+$$U{\text{vib}}(V,T) = E_0(V) + k_B T \sum{k} \ln\left(1 - e^{\frac{\hbar\omega_k(V)}{k_B T}}\right)$$ (2)